 Emiliano's Lab

 Built by Emiliano Cuevas.
-Some studies are in silico: they use TRIBE v2 and related encoding models to predict cortical responses without a scanner.
-Others use empirical recordings like EEGs.
+Some work is in silico: TRIBE v2 and related models predict cortical responses without a scanner.
+Other studies use EEG or simulations such as Origins, which explores how selection shapes joint policies over sensing and action.
 Each experiment page states its methods.

 Pinned experiments